 Title of the book

 Author

 Plot

 What happens in the story?

-the story:

-Setting
+ane story.

-Where and when
+Setting Where and when

-does the story take place?
+does the story

-Characters
+take place?

-Who are the
+Characters Who are the

-people in the story?
+people in the

+story?
 Is the book fact

 or fiction?

 Theme

-What is the story
+What is the story about?

-about?
 What is

-the message of the story?
+the message of

-and story.

-What Hile d
+the story?

+NAME OF LIPING

 What I liked What was the

 best part of the

 story?
+Recommendation

-Recommendation Why you would
+Why you would

-recommend the
+recommend the story to a friend.

-story to a friend.
+story to a menu.